collin-lexu/pink-slip-management-system-demo/README.md

 ### Item Type: Volume vs. Revenue
 ![Volume vs. Revenue](images/volume_vs_revenue.png)

 Jackets, dresses, and coats are the top three categories by revenue (22.3%, 19.7%, and 17.2%), together driving 59.2% of item revenue, however that ranking doesn't match item volume.
-Pants are the single most common item processed (18.0% of volume) yet rank fourth in revenue (12.6%), reflecting simpler and lower-cost alterations such as hemming.
-Coats sit at the other end of the spectrum at only 9.8% of volume but the highest average price of any category as it is consistent with more complex and labor-intensive work like relining or structural tailoring.
+Pants are the single most common item processed (18.0% of volume) yet rank fourth in revenue (12.6%), reflecting simpler and cheaper alterations such as hemming.
+Coats sit at the other end of the spectrum at only 9.8% of volume but the highest average price of any category as it is consistent with more complex work like relining or structural tailoring.

 ### Customer Segments
 ![Customer Segments](images/customer_segments.png)